antonxy/rep-ros-i/rep-ixxxx.rst

    group should use the `JOINT_FEEDBACK`_ message if they wish to report joint state for all configured motion groups.
 #.
 The elements of the ``joint_data`` field shall represent the joint space
-   positions of the corresponding joint axis of the controller.
+   positions of the corresponding joint axes of the controller.
 Units are *radians* for rotational or revolute axes, and *meters* for translational or prismatic axes (see also [#REP103]_).
 #.
 TODO: what should authors / drivers do when there are more than 10 joints